-If you’re unsure which version is enabled on your account, check if the option to Allow Viewers to Apply Dashboard Variables is available on your Embedding page.
+If you’re unsure which version is enabled on your account, follow these steps:

 Integrating embedded dashboards into your application involves two open and easy-to-use technologies: JSON web tokens (JWT) and HTML iframes.

-JWTs allow you to, in a tamper-proof manner from your end user’s perspective, pass Chartio the dashboard id you would like to embed as well as the values to apply to any dashboard variables.
+JWTs allow you to, in a tamper-proof manner from your end user’s perspective, pass the ID or slug of the dashboard you’d like to embed as well as the values to apply to any Dashboard Controls back to Chartio.

-Depending on the version of Embedding enabled for your organization, these values can be controlled either by your application’s native UI elements or by using Chartio’s dashboard variables.
-You can also choose whether or not your users can update the dashboard variables for each embedded dashboard.
+Depending on the version of embedding enabled for your organization, these values can be controlled either by using Chartio’s Dashboard Controls or by your application’s native UI elements.
+You can also choose whether or not your users can update the Dashboard Controls for each embedded dashboard.

 Plugging everything together is as simple as placing an iframe in your HTML that references in its

 src attribute a Chartio endpoint appended with a JWT.

 Organization Embed Secret